 \begin{bigcenter}

 \end{bigcenter}

 Now recall that $\G(\R,-)$ is an additive functor.
 Hence, applying $\G(\R,-)$ to the above equality, we get :

 Each entry in those matrices is uniquely characterized by one scalar.
-Hance, we can consider their rank.
+Hence, we can consider their rank.
 The left hand side has rank at most equal to the minimum of $r$ and $s$, in particular it is less or equal to $|M(A)|$.
-The right-hand side has rank $r = |A|$ hence we get the inequality we wanted. \end{pf}
+The right-hand side has rank $r = |A|$.
+Therefore we obtain the inequality we wanted. \end{pf}